katie-roberts/presentations/BBCMicroservicesInTheWild/README.md

 ## Abstract

-The BBC have been using Microservice architectures successfully for a number of years, but how do they put the theory of microservice architectures into practice?
-This talk will go through the practical applications of microservices at the BBC, and how we moved from monolythic architectures to the microservice model.
-It will also highlight some of the pitfalls and how the BBC have worked to get around them.
+A few years ago the BBC realised they were to continue to be able to a major player in the digital entertainment space they were going to need to evolve the ways in which it worked.
+Moving from single monolithic codebases, which struggled scale to the large numbers of users that we were aiming to attract, to a more microserive based architecture which allow multiple independant teams to develop faster, leaner code, has been an iteresting process.
+Scaling up of our audience, infrastructure and number of developers has been a challenge, and but adopting these ways of working has allowed us to create a more unified experience for our users.
+The benefits of Microservices are well  documented but I will also discuss some of the pitfalls with this way of working, and how the BBC have worked around them.

 ### Questions I want to answer in this talk